virajsahai/Fruit-Rage/README.md

 # Fruit-Rage
 MINMAX with alpha-beta pruning for a game called Fruit Rage!

-Please read README for more details.
+# Game Description